Key Concepts

 Fixed interest is more volatile than cash but is less volatile than growth assets.
 Fixed-interest investments include government and corporate bonds.

-Fixed interest covers Australian and international fixed interests and Includes government, semi-government, and corporate bonds.
-Depending on the issuer, they offer a regular income with low to medium risk.
+Fixed interest covers Australian and international fixed interest and includes government, semi-government, and corporate bonds.
+Depending on the issuer, fixed interest offers a regular income with low to medium risk.
 Some fixed-interest investments may also provide capital growth.

 Growth Assets